Twinbrook station: History

 The station opened on December 15, 1984 as part of a 7 mi, four-station northwestern extension of the Red Line between Grosvenor–Strathmore and Shady Grove stations.

 Station layout

 Twinbrook is served by an island platform west of the CSX Metropolitan Subdivision tracks, which carry Amtrak and MARC Trains.
 Both the east and west sides of the station have bus bays, surface parking, and kiss and ride lots.
 These areas are connected to each other and to the platform by a ground-level underpass underneath the embankment holding the tracks.
-The station is also one of the few on the system to have only a single escalator serving the platform, usually heading up.
+The station is also the only one to have only a single escalator serving the platform, usually heading up.
 An elevator and stairs provide access to exit the platform area.
-East of this station, it goes into a short tunnel.
+Southeast of this station, Glenmont bound trains goes into a series of short tunnel, only to emerge into open-cut stations at North Bethesda and Grosvenor-Strathmore respectively.